Dynatrace/perform-2022-hotday/performanceEngineering-as-a-Self-Service-main/content/01_Prep/index.md

 Validate each project stage has been deployed.

-Next will also validate each application is avaialble, by navigating to the KIAB homepage.
+Next will also validate each application is available, by navigating to the KIAB homepage.
 Then selecting each application link.

 <img src="../../assets/images/applinks.png" width="400"/>